logologo

 9. A representative ad litem appointed by a Court.

-What Occurs When the Family Refuses to Claim the Body?
+What if Family Refuses to Claim the Body?

 Other Useful Probate Blogs: